Dwarka

 Sri Makaradwaj

 As you enter the temple you can have dharshan of father and son.
-Sri Hanuman is seen on your right side and Sri Makaradwaj is seen on the left hand side.
-Sri Makaradwaj is seen slightly taller than Sri Hanuman.
-On close look one could see Sri Makaradwaj in full.
-His right hand is seen raised above his right shoulder showing the sign of ‘abhaya’.
-His left hand is seen resting closing his chest signifying ‘when I have my father in my heart, why you worry?’
-His left leg is raised and resting on the head of a demon which is pinned and lying down.
-His tail is seen resting on the ground, impaling that the demon had been pinned down without much effort.
+Sri Hanuman is seen on your right side and Sri Makaradwaj is seen on the left-hand side.
+Sri Makaradwaj is seen as slightly taller than Sri Hanuman.
+On close look, one could see Sri Makaradwaj in full.
+His right hand is raised above his right shoulder showing the sign of ‘abhaya’.
+His left hand is seen resting closing his chest signifying ‘When I have my father in my heart, why do you worry?’
+His left leg is raised and resting on the head of the demon pinned and lying down.
+His tail resting on the ground, implying the demon had been pinned down without much effort.

 Sri Hanuman